wireservice/csvkit/docs/scripts/csvsql.rst

                            A keyword argument to SQLAlchemy's create_engine(), as a space-separated pair.
 This option can be specified multiple times.
 For example: thick_mode True
-     --query QUERIES       Execute one or more SQL queries delimited by ";" and output the result of the last query as CSV.
+     --query QUERIES       Execute one or more SQL queries delimited by --sql- delimiter, and output the result of the last query as CSV.
 QUERY may be a filename. --query may be specified multiple times.
      --insert              Insert the data into the table.
 Requires --db.
      --prefix PREFIX       Add an expression following the INSERT keyword, like OR IGNORE or OR REPLACE.
      --before-insert BEFORE_INSERT
-                           Execute SQL before the INSERT command.
-Requires --insert.
+                           Before the INSERT command, execute one or more SQL queries delimited by --sql-delimiter.
+Requires
+                           --insert.
      --after-insert AFTER_INSERT
-                           Execute SQL after the INSERT command.
-Requires --insert.
+                           After the INSERT command, execute one or more SQL queries delimited by --sql-delimiter.
+Requires
+                           --insert.
+     --sql-delimiter SQL_DELIMITER
+                           Delimiter separating SQL queries in --query, --before- insert, and --after-insert.
      --tables TABLE_NAMES  A comma-separated list of names of tables to be created.
 By default, the tables will be named after the filenames without extensions or "stdin".